boltdb/bolt/README.md

 * Use larger buckets in general.
 Smaller buckets causes poor page utilization once they become larger than the page size (typically 4KB).

+* Bulk loading a lot of random writes into a new bucket can be slow as the page will not split until the transaction is committed.
+Randomly inserting more than 100,000 key/value pairs into a single new bucket in a single tranaction is not advised.

 ## Other Projects Using Bolt